Pet listing status updates

 So, which status should you use?

-The ‘removed’ option is for pets that have been euthanised or passed away in care or have been transferred to another rescue organisation.
+The ‘removed’ option is for pets that have been euthanised, passed away in care or have been transferred to another rescue organisation.

 The ‘on hold’ option can be used in a few ways, and is a great tool for managing your incoming enquiries.